caltechlibrary/newt/README.md

 : This is the schema name used to interact with PostgREST+Postgres

 models
-: This is a list of data models used by Newt to generate bootstrap SQL code for PostgREST+Postgres
+: This is a list of data models used by Newt to generate bootstrap SQL code for PostgREST+Postgres.
+The markup will be models is based on GitHub YAML issues template syntax.

 The **htdocs** just points at a standard directory holding your static web content.
 It has no sub attributes.